nxp-mcuxpresso/mcuxsdk-middleware-executorch/extension/training/README.md

 label = torch.ones(1, dtype=torch.int64)

 # Captures the forward graph.
 The graph will look similar to the model definition now.
-# Will move to export_for_training soon which is the api planned to be supported in the long term.
 ep = export(net, (input, label))
 ```